davidvoler/social-language-learning-platform/TASKS.md

 ### Lesson Page

-Even if we have lessons in the home page - here we will have a list of lessons with better search and more lessons informtion
+Even if we have lessons in the home page - here we will have a list of lessons with better search and more lessons information